It's sad - Australia is a world leader in deforestation and species extinction.

 In northern Australia, our team works across the vast tropical savanna landscapes of Western Australia, Northern Territory and Queensland, covering more than 130 million hectares.
 This area of high biodiversity has more than half of Australia’s bird species and around one third of its mammal species.

-To date, we've helped establish protected areas across 22% of northern Australia, compared to 4% back in 2004.
+To date, we've helped establish protected areas across 22% of northern Australia.

 Please give generously this Christmas to make a positive impact in Australia.